$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 Month 2 to 3: Take your IELTS General Training or CELPIP exam.
 Results are available within 3 to 5 days for computer-delivered IELTS.
 Aim for CLB 9 (IELTS: L8.0, R7.0, W7.0, S7.0) across all four skills — this unlocks the Skills Transferability bonus worth up to 50 additional CRS points and is often what separates competitive Nigerian profiles from borderline ones.

-Month 3 onward: Build your six-month average bank balance for proof of settlement funds.
+Month 3 onward: Build a documented six-month bank history for proof of settlement funds.
 A single applicant needs CAD $15,263.
 At an exchange rate of approximately ₦1,480 per CAD, that is roughly ₦22.6 million.
 The six-month history matters — IRCC will scrutinize a balance that suddenly appeared two months before application.

 Month 5 to 6: Procurement of the Nigerian Police Character Certificate via POSSAP, including MFA authentication in Abuja.
 This has a three-month validity window, so timing matters.
 Apply for it when your WES evaluation is close to completion, not before.